hanshuaikang/chatgpt-codereview/readme_en.md

 - `max_line_num`: If the number of lines in a file to be reviewed exceeds this value, the file review will be skipped.
 If set to 0, there is no limit.
 - `max_commit_num`: If the number of commits in a pull request to be reviewed exceeds this value, the PR review will be skipped.
 If set to 0, there is no limit.
 - `review_suffixes`: When `review_suffixes` is specified, only files with the specified suffixes will be reviewed.
 If set to an empty array (`[]`), there is no restriction.
+- `max_concurrency`: the maximum concurrent number of review at the same time, 1 when it is not set

 There are two ways to use ChatGpt Code Review: